decalage2/olefile/README.md

 	:::python
 		ole.close()

-### Use OleFileIO_PL as a script ###
+### Use olefile as a script ###

-OleFileIO_PL can also be used as a script from the command-line to display the structure of an OLE file and its metadata, for example:
+olefile can also be used as a script from the command-line to display the structure of an OLE file and its metadata, for example:

-	OleFileIO_PL.py myfile.doc
+	olefile.py myfile.doc

 You can use the option -c to check that all streams can be read fully, and -d to generate very verbose debugging information.